aquafadas-com/gulp-smartling/README.md

 Once the build tasks have been installed, they may be enabled inside your `gulpfile.js`.

 ## Tasks
+All file-based tasks require at three properties:

+- `apiKey: string` : The Smartling API key.
+- `fileUri: string` : A value that uniquely identifies the remote file.
+- `projectId: string` : The project identifier.

+The other properties are optional.

 #### Download the message translations from the Smartling service
 This task takes a file pattern as input, indicating the target path of the downloaded files.